-- 1. Select the Start button. - 2.
-Right-click HP PC Hardware Diagnostics for Windows, select More, and then select Run as administrator. - 3.
-When the tool opens, select the type of diagnostic test that you want to run, and then follow the onscreen instructions. - NOTE: To stop a diagnostic test, select Cancel.
+- 1. Select the Start button, and then select All apps (select products only). - 2.
+Select HP PC Hardware Diagnostics Windows. - 3.
+When the tool opens, select the type of diagnostic test that you want to run, and then follow the on-screen instructions. - NOTE: To stop a diagnostic test, select Cancel.